Erotomania: Well-known cases

 In his paper that described the syndrome, de Clérambault referenced a patient he had counselled who was obsessed with British monarch George V. She had stood outside Buckingham Palace for hours at a time, believing that the king was communicating his desire for her by moving the curtains.
 Parallels were drawn between this and a 2011 case where the body of a homeless American man was found on a secluded island in St James Park, within sight of Buckingham Palace.
 The man had sent hundreds of "strange and offensive" packages to Queen Elizabeth II over the previous fifteen years.

 The attempted assassination of United States president Ronald Reagan by John Hinckley Jr. has been reported to have been driven by an erotomaniac fixation on actress Jodie Foster, whom Hinckley was attempting to impress.

+In November 1996, U.S. Army veteran Gerald Atkins opened fire inside the Wixom Assembly Plant, a Ford manufacturing facility in Wixom, Michigan, where he killed a manager and injured three others believing that Ford was disrupting his relationship with a female employee who barely knew him.

 Late-night TV entertainer David Letterman and former astronaut Story Musgrave were both stalked by Margaret Mary Ray, who had erotomania.

 Michael David Barrett allegedly had erotomania, stalking ESPN correspondent Erin Andrews across the country, trying to see her and taking lewd videos.

 Many cases of obsession or stalking can be linked to erotomania but do not always necessarily go hand in hand.